Disjoint Stable Matchings in Linear Time: Introduction

 Even in those cases where only one stable matching suffices---such as when assigning medical students to hospitals once a year---a disjoint collection can still be very useful.
 Given such a collection, an administrator in charge of deciding the residencies can evaluate each stable matching based on other relevant considerations---such as gender or racial diversity, or costs of relocation---to choose an assignment which optimizes these other factors while still being stable.

 Our main result is that \DSM can be solved in \emph{linear} time:

-\begin{restatable}{theorem}{mainResult} There is an algorithm which takes an instance \(G\) of \SM , runs in time linear in the size of the input, and outputs a pairwise disjoint collection of stable matchings of \(G\) of the largest size. \end{restatable} This immediately yields: \begin{corollary} \DSM can be solved in linear time. \end{corollary}
+\begin{theorem} There is an algorithm which takes an instance \(G\) of \SM , runs in time linear in the size of the input, and outputs a pairwise disjoint collection of stable matchings of \(G\) of the largest size. \end{theorem} This immediately yields: \begin{corollary} \DSM can be solved in linear time. \end{corollary}

 To the best of our knowledge there is no published work about finding disjoint \emph{stable} matchings.
 Finding disjoint \emph{matchings} (without the stability requirement) has received a lot of attention over the years, and a number of structural and algorithmic results are known~\cite{mkrtchyan2008edge,faudree1991neighborhood,10.2307/90020380}; we mention just one, for perfect matchings in bipartite graphs.